 Oneika Raymond: All of the videos had a dreamy, whimsical vibe, which, if successful, entices the viewer and creates a sense of longing.
-This fantasy feeling is created by the landscapes and backdrops, particularly in the Anne-Marie and Jonas Blue videos, and by the retro or vintage filter and color grade used in all three videos.
-The videos also used slow motion to achieve this feeling.
+This fantasy feeling is created by the landscapes and backdrops, particularly in the Anne-Marie and Jonas Blue videos, and by the retro or vintage filter and colour grade used in all three videos.
+The videos also used slow motion to achieve this feeling-

 Okay I saw you were recently in Morocco, where Anne-Marie’s video was shot.
 Has she bitten your style?
 What could she have done better?

 Anne-Marie should have included more authentic Moroccan elements in the video.
 It was strange because I felt like she used several West African and South American motifs throughout the clip that completely clashed with Moroccan/North African culture.

 How would you describe that of your own posts?